Go to Page Section:

 Education Requirements

-For this reason, it is recommended that individuals study Spanish in both high school and college in order to learn to speak the language fluently before applying for a border patrol position.
+For this reason, it is recommended that individuals study Spanish in both high school and college to learn to speak the language fluently before applying for a border patrol position.

 Salary Information by State